 You can run this log analytics query to find out all the devices’ heartbeat and alerts in the last 24 hours.
 You can click on the +New button from the Workbook tab.

 // All Resources with a Heartbeat in the last 24h

 // All Resources with an Alert in the last 24h

 | order by ResourceId asc

 Find out Feature Update deployment Issues using Log Analytics Queries

-Let’s find out Windows 10 or Windows 11 Feature Update deployment Issues using Log Analytics Queries.
-You will need to login into the Azure portal and navigate to the Log Analytics Workspace where the managed devices are part of and click on the Logs tab.
+Let’s find out whether Windows 10 or Windows 11 Feature Update deployment Issues using Log Analytics Queries.
+You will need to login into the Azure portal and navigate to the Log Analytics Workspace where the managed devices are part and click on the Logs tab.

 The following KQL Update Compliance Log Analytics query will help understand and troubleshoot the issues related to Feature Updates for the last 30 days.